 - Identify customers at risk of churn (Passives and Detractors) so you can take steps to win them back.
 For example, if they rate your product or service 0-6, you can follow up with ‘We’re sorry to hear you were disappointed with our service.
 What could we do to improve in the future?’

 Measuring NPS alone is best for giving you a benchmark score for your customer experience.
 But how do you improve it?
 And what data should you gather alongside your NPS benchmarks to understand what’s driving your NPS score?

 This is where key drivers come in.
 By understanding your customers’ experiences in more detail, you can establish the most important aspects of the experience that influence that score.

 Say for example you’re an online retailer.
 When a customer has completed a purchase with you, you send them a customer survey.
 As well as asking how likely they are to recommend your company, you might ask them:

 - How easy was it to find the product you were looking for?

 - What made you buy from us today [multiple choice]

 - How easy were the following parts of your journey? [multiple choice]

-But further than this, you could also use operational data form things like your website analytics to layer in elements like:
+In addition, you could also use operational data from things like your website analytics to layer in elements like: